 Re-Admission

-Students withdrawn from School for failure to maintain satisfactory academic progress may appeal for readmission.
-All grades previously earned remain on the transcript, and the maximum time for program completion will apply based on the original start date of the first enrollment.
+Students withdrawn from School for failure to maintain satisfactory academic progress may appeal for re- admission.
+The maximum time for program completion will apply based on the original start date of the first enrollment.
 Refer to Re-Admission.